Tau Kappa Epsilon: Presidential recognition

 On January 20, 1981, Tau Kappa Epsilon member Ronald Reagan was sworn in as the 40th President of the United States.
-Reagan joined ΤΚΕ at the Iota Chapter at Eureka College in 1929.
-Through his time as President of the United States, Reagan remained actively involved in Tau Kappa Epsilon.
+Reagan joined ΤΚΕ at the Iota chapter at Eureka College in 1929.
+Throughout his time as President of the United States, Reagan remained actively involved in Tau Kappa Epsilon.

 In 1983, President Reagan created the Ronald Reagan Leadership Award to recognize selected student members of ΤΚΕ that have demonstrated superior academic and leadership accomplishments.

 In March 1984, President Reagan sponsored a ΤΚΕ alumni luncheon at the White House.
 Approximately 60 members of ΤΚΕ were invited to the White House luncheon.
 At the luncheon, Reagan was awarded ΤΚΕ's Order of the Golden Eagle and the Gold Medal of the North American Interfraternity Conference (NIC) recognizing his lifelong efforts to support and promote college fraternities.
 Reagan was the first Teke and first U.S. president to receive the Gold Medal of the NIC.

-During the Spring Quarter of 1985 at the Alpha-Omega Chapter (UCLA), Frater Reagan was hosted to an informal reception by the Chapter's active members.
+During the Spring Quarter of 1985 at the Alpha-Omega chapter (UCLA), Frater Reagan was hosted to an informal reception by the chapter's active members.
 There was no pre-screening of the house or its members by the Secret Service.
-Photos were taken to commemorate the event and the meeting was both up-building to the Chapter and to Frater Reagan.
-Coincidentally and as of June 2010, the brand-new UCLA Medical Center was named in his honor (Ronald Reagan UCLA Medical Center), a leading teaching and research hospital, and is a stone's throw from the Chapter house.
+Photos were taken to commemorate the event and the meeting was both up-building to the chapter and Frater Reagan.
+Coincidentally and as of June 2010, the brand-new UCLA Medical Center was named in his honor (Ronald Reagan UCLA Medical Center), a leading teaching and research hospital, and is a stone's throw from the chapter house.

-In October 1984, President Reagan attended lunch at the ΤΚΕ house at the Ohio State University.
-The Ohio State Chapter hosted President Reagan for lunch following a rally in which he was speaking at Ohio State.
+In October 1984, President Reagan attended lunch at the ΤΚΕ house at Ohio State University in Columbus, Ohio, which hosted President Reagan for lunch following a rally in which he was speaking at Ohio State.

-In June 1988, President Reagan hosted a special ΤΚΕ ceremony in the Oval Office of the White House in which he presented the Ronald Reagan Leadership Award/Scholarship to ΤΚΕ member Alan Friel.
+In June 1988, President Reagan hosted a special ΤΚΕ ceremony in the Oval Office at the White House, where he presented the Ronald Reagan Leadership Award/Scholarship to ΤΚΕ member Alan Friel.
 During the ceremony at the White House, President Reagan was presented with ΤΚΕ's Order of the Silver Maple Leaf by ΤΚΕ Grand Prytanis Bruce Melchert.